Internal waters are lifelines for everything that lives on our planet, and all rivers eventually find their oceans.

 25km: 9 hrs 52 mins

-When people think ‘most dangerous animal in Africa’ they usually think lion or leopard or snake.
-But it’s actually hippos and crocodiles.
+When people think ‘most dangerous animal in Africa’ they usually think lion or leopard or crocodile or snake.
+But it’s actually hippos.
 Hippos kill more people each year than any animal (after mosquitoes), and Lake Malawi has plenty of them.

 They were all I was thinking about for the first 200m of this swim.
 I just wanted to get out into the safety of the deep water, so I kept my head down and focussed on speed.
 I didn’t even take a breath, let alone look where I was going.